mgood7123/prebuilder/README.md

 the `PAT` is used to provide secure authentication to protect against unauthorized access to your `SSH Key` since the key is required to be pushed to your repo

+additionally a `PAT` is per user so you can simply use the same `PAT` for all your repositories instead of having to create a new `Deployment Key` for each repo using `Prebuilder`

-however a `PAT` is not explicitly required, since any value can be used as the encryption key, however a `PAT` or similar is recommended instead of a basic password due to `PAT` having stronger security
+the `PAT` is `ONLY` used for encryption purposes, any value can be used instead of a `PAT`, however a `PAT` or similar is recommended instead of a basic password due to `PAT` having stronger security

 `NOTE:` it is `HIGHLY` recommended to use a `secret` instead of a `hardcoded value` inside of `.github/workflows/prebuilder.yml`